thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 But that's a design discussion for a different day.
 Our language will have shadowing, and I like it that way.

-## Resolving the names
+## Resolving the Names

 Back to names.
 Scoping complicates determining what a name references.
 When we see a name, we have to walk our stack of scopes searching for where it's defined.
 Making this trek every time we see a name does not sound very efficient.

-Name resolution is here to save the day.
+Name resolution resolves our woes.
-Name resolution does the work of figuring out what each name references and then saves it in a form that is more amenable to the computer's needs.
+It does the work of figuring out what each name references and then saves it in a form that is more amenable to the computer's needs.
 Because we've already written type inference, we actually know what this form is.
-Each name will be replaced by a unique variable that is essentially just an integer counter.
+Each name will be replaced by a unique variable that is essentially just an integer counter:

 ```rs
 struct Var(usize);